JanM321/esphome-lg-controller/protocol.md

 Set 41 (simple dry contact setting) to 3:        ad 00 00 00 00 00 03 00 00 00 00 00 ..
 ```

-## Type 0xE settings (0xAE/0xCE)
+## Type 6: More settings or status information (0xAE/0xCE)
-Also used for installer settings.
-The format here is a bit different, with the second byte as additional message type.
+The format here is a bit different, with the second byte as additional message type (probably because they ran out of message types).
 ```
-CE.00... => available settings?
+CE.00... => extended capabilities message? unit sends this with available settings

-CE.10... => used to set certain settings
+CE.10... => used to set settings
 Set 46 (fan continuous) to 1:                        ae 10 00 00 02 00 00 00 00 00 00 00 ..
 Set 47 (outdoor unit function) to 1:                 ae 10 00 00 00 10 00 00 00 00 00 00 ..
 Set 48 (silent mode) to 2:                           ae 10 00 02 00 00 00 00 00 00 00 00 ..